RodTol/Crossway/README.md

 ### How to download and run the game
 The only required software is OpenJdk-17, which can be installed through this page: https://jdk.java.net/archive/.
-Once OpenJdk-17 is installed, the user can download the executable files from the [ distribution's directory](build/distributions), with a single click from the button below.
+Once OpenJdk-17 is installed, the user can download the executable files from the [distribution's directory](build/distributions), or with a single click on the button below.

 <!-- BEGIN LATEST DOWNLOAD BUTTON -->
 [![Download zip](https://custom-icon-badges.herokuapp.com/badge/-Download-blue?style=for-the-badge&logo=download&logoColor=white "Download zip")](https://github.com/RodTol/Crossway/raw/main/build/distributions/Crossway-DSSC.zip)